nicholascarroll/emil/README.md

 ## Editing Large Files

 `emil` tracks memory usage against a configurable limit (default 1 GB).
-The budget counts the actual text content of all open buffers (including unsaved edits) plus all undo and redo data.
+The budget counts the actual text content of all open buffers plus all undo and redo data.
 Minor allocations like command history are not counted.

 When a file open would exceed the budget, the operation is refused.